Fighting For the Accused

 - Harassment

-Disorderly persons offenses are more serious than petty disorderly person offenses, but less serious than indictable crimes.
+Disorderly person offenses are more serious than petty disorderly person offenses, but less serious than indictable crimes.
 Examples of disorderly persons offenses include:

 - Simple assault